 Ultimately, the panel emphasized that while the industry can be demanding, clear priorities and good support systems can make all the difference in achieving both personal and professional fulfillment.

-In addition to the insightful discussions, the conference featured a meaningful CSR activity organized by Mike Wallace and the Firefly Events team.
+In addition to the insightful discussions, the conference featured a meaningful CSR activity organized by Mike Wallace and Firefly Team Events.
 Mike provided backpacks and the necessary contents, and the Young Leaders delegates filled the bags, preparing them for distribution through a local homeless shelter.
 This hands-on initiative gave the attendees an opportunity to give back to the community, further reinforcing SITE’s commitment to social responsibility.